pythian/hive-json-split/README.md

 ]
 ```

 Then you can use the built-in explode UDTF and LATERAL VIEW to produce one record per element in the JSON array.

+You can access the JSON string for the element with the json_string attribute.
+Row_id is the position in the array.